 - a room which is mainly used by you as a disabled person and is essential, or of major importance, to your welfare; or

 - an extra bathroom or extra kitchen which is necessary to meet your needs as a disabled person; or

 - enough floor space to use a wheelchair.
 You must need to use the wheelchair indoors.

 You do not have to get a disability benefit to get this reduction, but we ask about them to help us decide.

 The person responsible for paying the bill usually applies for the reduction even if they are not the disabled person.
 For example, the disabled person may be a child.

 How to apply

-You must also send a letter from your doctor, occupational therapist or social worker to confirm that you need these special features because you are a disabled person.
+You must include a letter from your doctor, occupational therapist or social worker to confirm that you need these special features because you are a disabled person.
 We may visit your home to check.